momentum-mod/docs/content/docs/guide/ranking_cosmetic_xp.md

 ## Cosmetic XP

-> For more advanced info about cosmetics\
-> Make a copy of [The spreadsheet](https://docs.google.com/spreadsheets/d/1JiHJYsxlGPXAZqCPh7-paJI6U_TH-Ro0H0OWDFCiA74)
+> For more advanced info about cosmetics make a copy of [The spreadsheet](https://docs.google.com/spreadsheets/d/1JiHJYsxlGPXAZqCPh7-paJI6U_TH-Ro0H0OWDFCiA74)

 ### 0 - 50